Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

 *az ml env cluster*

 In cluster mode, the CLI is used to deploy production web services.
-Real-time web services are deployed to an Azure Container Service (ACS) cluster, and batch web services are deployed to an HDInsight Spark cluster.
+Real-time and batch services are deployed to an Azure Container Service (ACS) cluster.
 For more information on ACS, see https://docs.microsoft.com/en-us/azure/container-service/container-service-intro.

 To use the CLI in cluster mode, define the following environment variables (in addition to those above for